CaptainQuark/redux-sands/README.md

 ### `saga`
 Get the saga for integraton with the store's middleware.
 Variable, not a function.

-### `types`
+### `types(...)`
 Get a mapping of all used reducer-names to the internally used action-types.
-Variable, not a function.
+If no strings are provided, a complete map of all names is returned.
+Otherwise provide a set of requested names, seperated by colon.

+> Example: ```wrapper.types("update", "remove")

 <br/><br/></br>